SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 # <a name="git"></a> Git Cloning

 The repositories to be cloned are shown below.

+We recommend that all repositories are cloned into the same parent directory as some of our scripts and tool defaults assume this.

 If you are using an IDE, it is recommended that all modules are cloned so that any changes made are automatically reflected across the entirety of the software.

 |**Name**|**URL**|**Code Type**|
 |:-------|:------|:------------|